cortes-ciriano-lab/copybara-cf/README.md

 COPYBARA has been tested on Oxford Nanopore (ONT) sequencing reads aligned with minimap2.
 It requires a Unix-based operating system and has been developed and tested on Linux.

-For further information, benchmarking, and citation, please refer to our [COPYBARA publication](LINK).
+For further information, benchmarking, and citation, please refer to our [preprint](https://github.com/cortes-ciriano-lab/COPYBARA).

 ## Installation